 Dapper dog.
 Cut a piece of cardboard or rigid paper into the shape of a tie or bowtie.
 Decorate it with polka dots or other snazzy design.
 Attach with tape or velcro to the front of pet’s collar or onto the tag.
 Suave.
 Super simple.
 And basically free.

 T-shirts and tank tops.
 Comfortable old T-shirts and tank tops offer all sorts of potential.
 Some are perfect, as is.
 If the shirt already features a sports team logo and a favorite player’s number, the pet is good to go.
 Or adapt a plain shirt with markers, paint or felt embellishments.
 T-shirts can be painted or embellished to look like uniforms, other animals, dragons or favorite foods.
 Instructions for adapting a person’s T-shirt to fit a dog are featured on eHow.
-Animal Planet offers an idea for embellishing a green T-shirt with an edamame pod made from felt.
 A pal suggests using an old T-shirt to make a bikini or swim trunks.

 Suave pet.
 Use a leftover piece of fabric to make a fancy bandana.
 Instructions on are on the eHow website.

 Horse with rider.
-Instructables features an idea from blogger Doggie Stylishfor transforming a dog into a horse, simply by adding a jockey or a rider to the harness.
+Instructables features an idea for transforming a dog into a horse, simply by adding a jockey or a rider to the harness.
 The rider is actually a doll or stuffed animal toy, strategically poised atop a saddle — er, harness.

 Restaurant waiter.
 Gina Newman of Daisy’s Delights, a pet bakery and boutique in Pennsylvania, suggested a fancy restaurant waiter for a dog costume.
 Glue plastic wine glasses, which are lightweight and inexpensive, to a flat round piece of cardboard.
 That becomes a serving tray that’s attached to the dog’s harness.
 A bandanna that looks like a tuxedo shirt and tie adds extra pizzazz.